Suite 13-14, Mt. Elizabeth Medical Center 3 Mt. Elizabeth, Singapore 228510

 Complications of Arthroscopic ACL Surgery

-Muscle wasting.
-This is a real problem following ACL surgery and one needs tomove th eknee early to prevent significant wasting.
-Phsyiotherapy will assist in a speedier recovery
+This is a real problem follwing ACL surgery and one needs to move the knee early to prevent significant wasting.
+Physiotherapy will assist in speedier recovery.

-Degenerative arthritis.
-This is inevitable following an ACL injury and the severuty varies with the extent of initial damage and time delay to surgical reconstruction.
-Leading a healthy life style with moderate level of activity would limit the amount of damage to the knee.
+This is inevitable following an ACL injury and the severity varies with the extent of initial damage and time delay to surgical reconstruction.
+Leading a healthy lifestyle with moderate level of activity would limit the amount of damage to the knee.
 High impact activities would aggravate the degeneration.

-Numbness and sensory disturbances.
-The joints are richly supplied with nerve endings and sometimes it is inevitable that during surgery there may be some damage to these nerves, despite adequate precautions.
-This may result in patchy numbness around the operated area and these will generally recover fully but in some patients the numbness may take a long time to resolve or remain permanent.
-This is particularly common following ligament construction and meniscal repair surgery.
+The joints are richly supplied with nerve endings and sometimes, it is inevitable that during surgery, there may be some damage to these nerves despite adequate precautions.
+This may result in patchy numbness around the operated area.
+This will generally recover fully but in some patients, the numbness may take a long time to resolve or remain permanent.
+This is particularly common following ligament reconstruction and meniscal repair surgery.